This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Are you going to be teaching your kids to ski on your own, or will you be putting them in ski school?

 If you’re going to be teaching your kids to ski on your own, you can start them as young as you want.
-We started most of our kids by 18 months, though unless you’re die-hard skiers like we are, I recommend waiting until age 3.
-A one or two year old skiing isn’t going to be able to do very much, so those early years are going to have pretty slow progress.
+We started most of our young kids by 18 months, though unless you’re die-hard skiers like we are, I recommend waiting until age 3.
+A one or two year old skiing isn’t going to be able to do very much, so those early years are going to have pretty slow progress in ski lessons.

 How quickly do you want your kids to learn to ski?